Mo Dewji: Scaling heights of remarkable success

 Q: What motivated you to transition into politics so early in your career?

 A: It was a visceral reaction to the inequality I witnessed in my birthplace.
 Upon returning to Tanzania, I visited Singida and encountered an elderly man paddling through stagnant, contaminated water that the entire community, including children, used for survival.
-It struck me that a child's life in Singida is no less valuable than a child's life in Europe, yet these children were dying from treatable waterborne diseases due to systemic neglect.
 The irony was that the local MP at the time had served as Minister for Water for nearly 14 years.
-I immediately told my father I wanted to contest the seat.
-Though he suggested I run in Dar es Salaam where my support for Simba Sports Club made me a household name, I insisted: it was Singida or nothing.
-At 24, I challenged the incumbent in the CCM primaries and won 93 per cent of the vote.
-While the party initially felt I was too young, the people of Singida rose up to demand my nomination, and I eventually won the seat in 2005.
-Since then, we have: transformed water access: Increased clean water availability from 23-83 per cent, expanded education: increased secondary schools from 2-18 and invested in people: funnelled over $4 million of my personal wealth into these projects.
+I told my father I wanted to contest the seat.
+At just 24 years old, I challenged the incumbent in the CCM primaries and won 93 per cent of the vote.
+While the party leadership initially felt I was too young, the people of Singida rose up to demand my nomination, and I eventually won the seat in 2005.
+Since taking office, we have transformed the region by focusing on three main areas: increased clean water availability from 23 to 83 per cent, increased the number of secondary schools from two to 18 and funnelled over $4 million of my personal wealth into these projects.
 Some might buy a private jet with that money; I chose to invest in the dignity and future of the people of Singida.

 Q: How did you scale the family business from a local enterprise to a multi-billion Dollar conglomerate?